mkruisbrink/mkruisbrink.github.io/_posts/2022-08-08-rstudio-installation.md

 ---
-#layout: post
-title: RStudio Installation & Configuration (Windows)
+title: "RStudio Installation & Configuration (Windows)"
-subtitle: Getting started with R and RStudio
-excerpt: "Walkthrough on how to install and configure your RStudio environment as a complete beginner."
+excerpt: "Walkthrough on how to install and configure your RStudio environment as a complete beginner"
 header:
   overlay_image: /assets/images/midjourney-optimised/posts-rstudio-programming-installation-optimised.jpg
 category:
   - R(Studio)
 ---

 ## RStudio installation & configuration (Windows)